 - Education Include any degrees of certifications you have in culinary arts, as well as any coursework you’ve done in specific areas, such as being a master cheesemaker or butcher.

 See Why My Perfect Resume is a 5-Star Resume Builder

-Choose from these three optimal layouts to create your own resume, or pick from our complete list of templates.
+Choose from these three optimal layouts to create your own resume with our resume builder.

 This simple layout is divided into colored sections, making it easy to find specific information.

 This template has a flowing structure, making judicious use of spacing and capitalized headers to set each section off.

 - Do proof your resume before submitting it Being a cook requires attention to detail and reliability — and a resume filled with errors conveys the opposite impression.
 Proofread your work for grammatical, factual and punctuational errors, and double-check to make sure your listed skills and experiences address the requirements of the job posting.

 - Do make an impact with strong verbs It’s not just about what you do, but how you do it.
 Using strong action verbs to describe your accomplishments will reinforce your image as a proactive, take-charge employee.
 For example, writing “Managed kitchen services at 100-person restaurant” makes a better impact than “Tasked with organizing kitchen services team.”
 Use words like “oversaw,” “assigned” or “headed.”

 - Do create different resumes for different job profiles A cook position at a Japanese BBQ restaurant will have different duties than a cook at a Salvation Army kitchen.
 Always customize your resume to fit what the job requires.
 To do so, review the job description for keywords that describe the job’s major tasks, and be sure to feature skills and work experiences in your resume that show you’re capable of handling these tasks.
 For example, if the job posting calls for manning fry and broiler stations, present work details that show you have experience with this equipment.